Did you know that October is Tyre Safety Month?

 Given the proportion of drivers who don’t regularly check their tyres (for whatever reason), we think Tyre Awareness month is a great idea.
 Please help spread the news.

 The BK Tyres blog carries news, views and information on tyres and related subjects.
-We’re a respected independent tyre supply and fitting company, offering around 6,000 different tyres to customers in Oxfordshire, Berkshire and Buckinghamshire.
+We’re a respected independent tyre supply and fitting company, offering around 6,000 different tyres to customers in South Oxfordshire.
 We fit at your convenience, at home or at your place of work.
 For a friendly, expert and competitively-priced service, please get in touch today.